ChronoSheets/ChronoSheets-Python-Client/docs/ReportsApi.md

 api_instance = ChronoSheetsAPI.ReportsApi()
 start_date = '2013-10-20T19:20:30+01:00' # datetime | The start date for the date range.
 Report data in the response is after this date end_date = '2013-10-20T19:20:30+01:00' # datetime | The end date for the date range.
-Report data in the response is before this date user_ids = 'user_ids_example' # str | The Ids of the users, if you want to filter the report data to particular users x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+Report data in the response is before this date user_ids = 'user_ids_example' # str | A comma-seperated list of user Ids, if you want to filter the report data to particular users.
+If you want all, send a blank string. x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try: